9-Euro-Ticket

-The 9-Euro-Ticket ([ˌnɔʏ̯n ˈɔʏ̯ʁo ˈtɪkət]) was a German scheme through which passengers could travel for 9 euros per month on local and regional transport in all of Germany.
+The 9-Euro-Ticket ([ˌnɔʏ̯n ˈɔʏ̯ʁo ˈtɪkət]) was a German scheme through which passengers could travel for 9 euros (€) per month on local and regional transport in all of Germany.
 The tickets were valid for June, July, or August 2022.
 The offer aimed at reducing energy use amid the 2021–2022 global energy crisis.
 Another aim was to ease the cost of living crisis.

 The 9-euro ticket was valid in the second class, throughout Germany for all local public transport and on regional trains.
-It did not include travel on Intercity Express, Intercity and Eurocity trains, and could not be used on FlixTrains or intercity buses.
+It did not include travel on Intercity Express (ICE), Intercity (IC) and Eurocity (EC) trains, and could not be used on FlixTrains or intercity buses.

+This ticket has been succeeded by the similar but more costly Deutschlandticket.

 Funding

-The ticket applied to only local and regional transport, which is owned by the states of Germany and municipalities.
-The German federation compensated these authorities for their foregone ticket sales.
+The ticket only applied to local and regional transport, which is operated by the states of Germany and municipalities.
+The German federal government compensated these authorities for their foregone ticket sales.
 The federal government estimates the cost at 2.5 billion euros.